 MiddCORE’s mentor-driven leadership and innovation immersion program builds skills and confidence through collaborative, experiential, impact-focused learning.
 Through daily, weekly, and month-long challenges, students gain experience in leadership, strategic thinking, idea creation, collaboration, persuasive communication, ethical decision-making, cross-cultural understanding, conflict resolution, empathy, and crisis management.

-Due to increased demand and in order to ensure a diverse class, acceptance into MiddCORE’s January 2016 Immersion program is by approval only.
-Students must apply by 8:00pm on Friday, October 30th, 2015.
+Due to increased demand and in order to ensure a diverse class, acceptance into MiddCORE’s Winter Immersion program is by approval only.

 MiddCORE Immersion is intense.

 Working over 40 hours a week for one month, students face daily, weekly, and month-long challenges designed to build the CORE strengths needed to become effective leaders and creative problem solvers.

 Students learn by doing.
 They learn to think strategically by addressing real challenges posed by partner organizations.
 They learn to innovate by developing and testing the feasibility of their own ideas in the MiddCORE Innovation Challenge.
 They learn to communicate persuasively by engaging in improvisation exercises, idea pitches, and story-making workshops.
 They learn to negotiate by practicing conflict resolution.
 They learn to handle the unexpected by managing crises.
 And they set their own moral compass by generating best responses to ethical dilemmas.

 MiddCORE Immersion is collaborative.

 Working in small groups, students learn to listen, create, collaborate, and lead.
 Through formal and informal interactions with dynamic, engaging, and successful mentors, students learn to take calculated risks, be more resourceful, identify opportunities, and deal with ambiguity.